MaxArt2501/css-security-talk/readme.md

 CSS spies on us
 ===============

-Slides for a talk about sicurity threats with CSS. # slides, about 30 minutes.
+Slides for a talk about sicurity threats with CSS.
+93 slides, about 30 minutes.

-Originally conceived for the [2022 Italian CSS Day](https://2022.cssday.it/) (in Italian), Verona, 2022-04-01.
+Originally conceived for the [2022 Italian CSS Day](https://2022.cssday.it/) (in Italian), Faenza, 2022-04-01.

 Built on top of [P-Slides](https://github.com/MaxArt2501/p-slides)!